How It Works

 • Safety helmets

-• Used pacifiers and bottles
+• Used dummies and bottles

 • Please sort your items as best you can by age-group in advance of your Swap Drop.
 This makes a huge difference to our volunteers, who otherwise have to go through large bags, which can take a lot of time.
 Your help allows us to get items onto the swap floor much quicker for everyone!